OctaForge/libcubescript/README.md

 you can create side threads, which share a lot of state with the main thread but have their own call stack.

-In the future, accesses to "global" state (the state shared between threads) will be made thread safe.

-That means you will be able to use the library in multithreaded contexts, as long as you make sure to only use any Cubescript thread from at most one real thread at a time (accesses to thread state will not be thread-safe).
+These threads are not thread-safe by themselves, but as long as you ensure that concurrent access to them is protected, libcubescript is thread-safe, i.e. any internal shared state between libcubescript threads is synchronized.
+That means you can simply create several libcubescript threads, use them from different OS threads, and you won't run into any trouble.

-Right now, this at least means the library is coroutine-safe.
-You can call into a Cubescript thread inside a coroutine, yield somewhere mid-command, and still be able to access the state safely through other Cubescript threads.
-Once you resume the coroutine, it will continue where it left off, without anything being wrong.
+Additionally, this means libcubescript threads are coroutine-safe; if you call into one from a coroutine and yield somewhere mid-command, you can still access and run code on other libcubescript threads completely safely.
+Once you resume the coroutine, it will continue where it left off (though global variables may have changed).

-Since strings are interned and reference counted, this is also geared towards thread safety - any API returning a string will give you your own reference, which means nothing can free it while you are still using it.
-Similarly, things taking string references will generally increment the count for their own purposes.
-This all happens automatically thanks to C++'s scoped value handling.
+Since strings are interned and reference counted, string references returned by libcubescript are also safe, as you get your own reference and nothing can touch it.
+Things taking strings will have their own references, and the code will ensure that strings live for as long as a reference exists somewhere.
+Thanks to C++'s scoped value handling, this is mostly seamless for the user.

 ## Building and usage